Lexical aspect: Vendler's classification

 Zeno Vendler classified verbs into four categories on whether they express "activity", "accomplishment", "achievement" or "state".
 Activities and accomplishments are distinguished from achievements and states in that the first two allow the use of continuous and progressive aspects.
 Activities and accomplishments are distinguished from each other by boundedness.
-Activities do not have a terminal point (a point before which the activity has taken place and after which cannot continue: "John drew a circle"), but accomplishments have one.
+Activities do not have a terminal point (a point before which the activity has taken place and after which it cannot continue: "John drew a circle"), but accomplishments have one.
 Of achievements and states, achievements are instantaneous, but states are durative.
 Achievements and accomplishments are distinguished from one another in that achievements take place immediately (such as in "recognise" or "find"), but accomplishments approach an endpoint incrementally (as in "paint a picture" or "build a house").

 Comrie's classification

 In his discussion of lexical aspect, Bernard Comrie included the category semelfactive or punctual events such as "sneeze".
 His divisions of the categories were as follows: states, activities, and accomplishments are durative, but semelfactives and achievements are punctual.
 Of the durative verbs, states are unique as they involve no change, and activities are atelic (that is, have no "terminal point") whereas accomplishments are telic.
 Of the punctual verbs, semelfactives are atelic, and achievements are telic.
 The following table shows examples of lexical aspect in English that involve change (an example of a state is 'know').